learn-co-students/careers-resume-technical-experience-v-000/README.md

 **GitHub Link(s) and Video Demo**

-In addition, you will want to include hyperlinks to your GitHub that show the actual code written for this application, as well as, a video demo to show application functionality.
+In addition, you will want to include hyperlinks to your GitHub that show the actual code written/data analysis performed for this project, as well as, a video demo (for sofware engineering students) to show project functionality.

 **Creating a Strong Project Video Demo**